issei-m/sfDependencyInjectionPlugin/README.md

 ```

 Here, Composer would install the plugin in your `plugins` directory and some Symfony2 components into `vendor/symfony/`.
-Also, You can locate your PSR supported libraries to be auto-loaded in `%SF_ROOT%/psr`.
+Also, You can locate your PSR supported libraries to be auto-loaded in `%SF_ROOT%/psr` (optional).

 Install the Composer and install some libraries.